Green's Functions for Vladimirov Derivatives and Tate's Thesis: Field theory on a number field

 Fix a number field $K$ and a Hecke character $\chi$.
 For any place $\nv$ of $K$, we have the pseudo-differential operator $\partial^{\chi_{\nv}}\coloneqq D_2$ on the Schwartz-Bruhat space $S(K_{\nv})$ as defined in Eq. \eqref{D2ineq37}, with respect to $\chi_{\nv}$, the component of $\chi$ at $\nv$.
 Consider the action

 By the standard path-integral argument of quantum field theory (see e.g. \cite{Gubser:2017qed}), the two-point function of this free theory is a Green's function $G_{\nv}$ of $D_2$.
 Since $D_1=D_2$, where $D_1=\FF^{-1}\chi_{\nv}\FF$, $G_{\nv}$ is then the Green's function of $D_1$, which can be obtained via Tate's thesis: in Tate's thesis, the Zeta distribution $\chi_{\nv}\eqqcolon|\cdot|^s\tilde{\chi}_{\nv}$ as an operator on the Schwartz space is analytically continued to a distribution-valued meromorphic function of $s$ on the whole complex plane, via the functional equation of local Zeta integrals.
 In particular, if the function $b(t)\coloneqq|\cdot|^t\tilde{\chi}_{\nv}^{-1}$ is analytic at $-s$, then the evaluation at $-s$ of $b(t)$ gives a canonical distributional inverse of $\chi_{\nv}$.
-If $b(t)$ has a pole at $-s$, then the constant term of the Laurent series expansion of $b(t)$ at $t=-s$ gives a (non-canonical) distributional inverse of $\chi_{\nv}$.
-Denote such a choice of the inverse distribution by $\chi_{\nv}^{-1}$.
+If $b(t)$ has a pole at $-s$, then the constant term of the Laurent series expansion of $b(t)$ at $t=-s$ gives a distributional inverse of $\chi_{\nv}$.
+We don't discuss such poles in detail in this paper.
+Denote such an inverse distribution by $\chi_{\nv}^{-1}$.
 Then $\FF^{-1}\chi_{\nv}^{-1}$ is a Green's function of $D_1$.
 Due to the positive definiteness of $D_1$, any other Green's function can only differ from this one by adding a constant, but by the standard path-integral integral argument, $\FF^{-1}\chi_\nu^{-1}$ (i.e. Eq. \eqref{Gishere} in the case $F=\Qp$) is precisely the two-point-function.
 Now, when $\Re(s)>1$, by the local functional equation of Zeta integrals, $\FF^{-1}\chi_{\nv}^{-1}$ is equal to the distribution $\gamma \chi_{\nv}|\cdot|^{-1}$, where $\gamma=\gamma(\chi_{\nv},\psi,dx)$ is a constant (the local Gamma factor) depending on $\chi_{\nv}$, the choice of the additive character $\psi$, and the Haar measure $dx$.
 Furthermore, the global functional equation of Zeta integrals says that these local Gamma factors multiply to $1$ in the sense of analytic continuation.
 Now since the local quasi-characters $\chi_{\nv}|\cdot|^{-1}$ also multiply to $1$, we deduce that the two point functions multiply to $1$, i.e.

 When $\chi_{\nv}$ is ramified (i.e. when its unitary part is nontrivial), the local Gamma factor is regular at $s=1$, and the above equality holds also at $s=1$.

 When $\chi_{\nv}$ is unramified, the local Gamma factor has a pole at $s=1$.
 In this case, the local Green's function has to be worked out by picking the constant term as described above.
 Furthermore, taking the derivative of the product formula \eqref{prod} with respect to $s$, and evaluating the resulting formula at $1$, one obtains an adelic relation of the local Green's functions at $s=1$.